graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration4.md

 You may wish to add implementations for the new `CanParseValue`, `CanParseLiteral` and `IsValidDefault` methods.
 This is not necessary as the default implementations will call `ParseValue`, `ParseLiteral` and `ToAST` respectively, returning `true` unless the method throws an exception.
 Adding a custom implementation of `CanParseLiteral` can improve performance if `ParseLiteral` causes memory allocation / boxing.
-`CanParseValue` is not used by the framework at this time, and `ToAST` is only called during schema initialization.
+`CanParseValue` is not used by the framework at this time, and `ToAST` is only called during schema initialization and schema printing.

 ### Schema Configuration Options Moved